Is It Selfish to Sleep Coach? A Baby Sleep Expert Responds

 When we find out that we are pregnant we are overjoyed and elated by the idea of bringing a new life into the world.
 From that moment forward we do everything in our power to protect the little human being that is growing inside of us.
 As the time goes by the list of sacrifices grows: our body, our personal time and very often our sleep!
 It is all a part of motherhood and fatherhood, and for many they don’t give it a second thought.
+Once that baby reaches about six months, most parents just want to start sleeping.
+However, many ask, is it selfish to sleep coach?

 Often during the consultation the question will come up, “Is it selfish of me to want and need more sleep?”
 Or “I’m so excited to get started, but I feel guilty!”
 As parents it is ingrained in our being that we need to sacrifice for our children.
-So we feel guilty about wanting to coach our babies to a better night’s sleep because then we too will get some sleep.
+We feel guilty about wanting to coach our babies to a better night’s sleep because then we too will get some sleep.
 If you have had these thoughts, you are not alone!

 So why does sleep coaching feel so selfish and leave us with a feeling of guilt?
 The biggest reason is probably because most of us end up sleep coaching out of our own debilitating exhaustion.
 While some parents begin the process solely based on their baby’s needs, for many of us it is a combination of the baby not getting much sleep and so we aren’t either!